top of page

 This approach lets you honor your natural rhythms while leaving wiggle room for tangents or catch-up as needed.

 1. Leave Room for Buffer Time: Don't try to pack your schedule so tightly that there's no room for error.
-Build in some buffer time between activities so you're not constantly rushing from one thing to the next.
-Trust me, your future self will thank you for being generous with transition times.
+Incorporate some buffer time between activities to avoid constantly rushing from one task to the next.

 Next, we’ll explore how simplifying your planning tools can make managing this schedule even easier.